 In our verse from Proverbs 31 today, we learn that she operated with a high standard of excellence.

 “Merchandise” in this verse means something from which she profited.
 (By the way, I’m simply using Blue Letter Bible and Benner’s Ancient Hebrew Lexicon for these definitions.)
-This is yet another reference to the business that she operated.
-She didn’t just dabble in this business; rather, she poured her life into it so that it actually earned money for her and her family.
+Her merchandise is yet another reference to the business that she operated.
+She didn’t just dabble in this business; rather, she spent enough time on it so that it actually earned money for herself and her family.
 She “tasted” and “experienced” these profits.
 Her merchandise was good, or it functioned well in the purpose for which she had created it.

-The verse states that “her candle goeth not out by night.”
+The verse states that lamp did not go out by night.
 Stop here!
 This cannot possibly mean that she never went to bed at night.
 Nor can this mean that she went to bed late and got up early (see verse 15), getting very little sleep.
 This can’t be, because it contradicts other portions of God’s Word.
 (See my article about the importance of sleep.)

 Rather, the idea here is that her merchandise was of such high quality that it would last.
-The picture in the Hebrew words is that her light doesn’t get extinguished in the middle of adversity.
 Her stuff is built to last!
 You didn’t have to worry that a candle purchased from her would go out, right when you needed some light.
 Again we see that a spirit of excellence pervades all that she does.

 So let’s summarize this woman’s business: